PennLINC/coding-interview/index.md

 group_matrix = np.loadtxt('HCP_PTN1200_recon2/netmats/3T_HCP1200_MSMAll_d%s_ts2/netmats1.txt'%(brain_regions)).reshape(812,brain_regions,brain_regions)
 ```

-## Set up a git-hub repo with python code that we can clone and run
+## Save subject-level matrices

+A big matrix like this is nice for speed, but part of your job will be tidying up data so mistakes are less likely to be made by others.
+The kind people the HCP have made matrices at each resolution from 15-300 brain regions.
+Above you can see I loaded 300.
+We want a matrix saved for each subject, each session, and each resolution.
+Write a function to do this.

+## Analyze subject-level matrices

+1. Write a function you will (or others could) use to load the matrices.
+2. Please generate two anaylses in a python script, with a figure for each analysis.
+  2a: Relate variance in the connectivity matrices to variance in a metric (or metrics) in the behavioral data
+  2B: Your choice.
+You can add your own twist to 1, or come up with your own
+  You can pick a single resulution for the matrix s, or maybe you want to run an analysis that looks across the different numbers of brain regions.
 You have functional connectivity matrices and behavioral data for each subject.
-Please generate two anaylses in a python script, with a figure for each analysis.
-Relate variance in connectivity to variance in a metric in the behavioral data
-1. Relate variance in the connectivity matrices to variance in a metric (or metrics) in the behavioral data
-2. Your choice.
-You can add your own twist to 1, or come up with your own

 ### Support or Contact